 It’s a bit of a half-ass attempt at travel when you don’t delve into the country’s turbulent past.
 So, grit your teeth and do it.
 We recommend doing a bit of reading/viewing before you go so that you can be slightly more informed about the events that occurred under the Khmer Rouge’s reign.
-Check out these films: First They Killed My Father and read a book or two from our list of books about Cambodia.
+Check out these film: First They Killed My Father.

 Tuol Sleng: The Genocide Museum

 The Genocide Museum is located within the city itself.
 You can catch a tuk-tuk or walk there.
 Entrance costs $5 and you can also grab an audio tour in your native language for an extra $3.
 We highly recommend doing this, and doing it in order, as it adds another dimension to the tour.
 You might find some of Khmer Rouge survivors in the territory selling their books.
 It’s really worth the time and effort to give this place your undivided attention for 2-3 hours.

 Be respectful while visiting this place.
 Don’t talk loudly, drink or eat while touring.
 Don’t take selfies.
 Do dress respectfully.